MoeHH/PSTAR/README.md

-* **PSTAR model** (`PSTARModel/`) — the PerceiverAR Transformer backbone, the direction-model wrapper that emits U/D/R/L logits and computes the loss, the autoregressive training loop, the inference rollout, and route evaluation / visualization.
+* **PSTAR model** (`PSTARModel/`) — the PerceiverAR Transformer backbone, the direction-model wrapper that emits U/D/R/L logits and computes the loss, the autoregressive training loop, the inference rollout, and route evaluation/visualization.
 * **RAGate gate** (`RAGateModel/`) — feature extraction from the trained Transformer plus three interchangeable route-availability classifiers (LDA, MLP, XGBoost) and a comparison report.
 * **Shared** (`shared/`) — the streaming dataloader, the unified inference framework (gate + rollout), and common utilities.

-All behaviour is driven by a single, fully commented configuration file: `config.py`.
+A single, fully commented configuration file drives all behavior: `config.py`.

 ## Requirements